In-the-know water sports enthusiasts have been making their way to Aguadilla for decades.

 With a variety of engaging attractions, Aguadilla’s appeal extends way beyond the water.

-The Museo de Arte de Aguadilla y del Caribe (MAAC) features work from prominent Puerto Rican artists including Hernández Cruz, Tufiño, Antonio Maldonado, and Cervoni.
+The Museo de Arte de Aguadilla y del Caribe (MAAC) features work from prominent Puerto Rican artists including Luis Hernández Cruz, Rafael Tufiño, Antonio Maldonado, and Francisco Cervoni.
 The museum also offers a slate of interactive workshops for children, so check the schedule while you’re in town if you’re traveling with youngsters.

-Built into and around a huge banyan tree, Casa del Arbol in the waterfront Parque de Colon brings out the kid in anyone who’s ever dreamed of having the best tree house in town.
+Built into and around a huge banyan tree, Casa del Árbol in the waterfront Parque de Colón brings out the kid in anyone who’s ever dreamed of having the best treehouse in town.

-Staying in Aguadilla
+Lodging and Hotels in Aguadilla

 With a wide range of accommodations, Aguadilla is a perfect headquarters for exploring northwest Puerto Rico.
 Try the 69-room Parador El Faro, a traditional Puerto Rican guesthouse with two pools and a lively restaurant and bar.
 For a comfortable stay with on-site amenities, check into Courtyard by Marriott Aguadilla Hotel & Casino, which features 150 guest rooms and suites, a pool with water features for kids, an adults-only pool, a gym, and a 24-hour casino.
 Or book a room at Punta Borinquen Resort, a modern and inviting 53-room property within walking distance of restaurants and beaches.